softwareconstruction240/softwareconstruction/chess/0-chess-moves/getting-started.md

 📁 [Starter code](starter-code)

-Take the following steps to setup your Chess project.
+Take the following steps to set up your Chess project.

 ## Creating Your Chess GitHub Repository

 1. Create a GitHub repository for your chess project

    1. Name it `chess`.
-   1. Mark the repository as `public` so that it can be reviewed the TAs and instructors.
+   1. Mark the repository as `public` so that it can be reviewed by the TAs and instructors.
    1. Select the option to create a license file.

       ![create repo](create-repo.png)